EvansWinner/awesome-line-editors/README.md

-The FreeDOS project has done an [implementation](https://github.com/FDOS/edlin)&nbsp;![GitHub](img/github.png) in c, and I have been able to compile and run it on several POSIX or POSIX-adjacent systems, but my skimming some documentation suggests that the FreeDOS implementation is a simplified version possibly lacking in character editing features DOS EDLIN *may* have had.
+The FreeDOS project has done an [implementation](https://github.com/FDOS/edlin)&nbsp;![GitHub](img/github.png) in C, and I have been able to compile and run it on several POSIX or POSIX-adjacent systems, but my skimming some documentation suggests that the FreeDOS implementation is a simplified version possibly lacking in character editing features DOS EDLIN *may* have had.